tangerineOreo/tangerineOreo.github.io/index.md

 ***J Li**, Y Jin, R Hu, et al. Trajectory tracking control of fixed-wing hybrid aerial underwater vehicle subject to wind and wave disturbances.
 Journal of Intelligent & Robotic Systems, 2024.*<br>

-Cross domain strategy to address the convergence problem of HAUV control caused by the large change in the medium transition; Key factors and conditions of the cross medium; Critical relations and feasible domains of the factors that HAUV control condition must meet
+Cross domain strategy to address the convergence problem of HAUV control caused by the large change in the medium transition; Key factors and conditions of the cross medium; Critical relations and feasible domains of the factors that HAUV control conditions must meet

 **Phenomena and Mechanisms of HAUV with Experiments and Neural Networks**